Fatallis/Maize_small_RNA_analysis/Database_collection.md

 Data was retrieved on 05/sep/2016

-The sequences were concentrated in a unique file ok_CDSs.fasta with the following commands:

-    fasta_cat.py -c -d ok_CDSs.fasta

 ### Exons database.

 We copied the files obtained in the 'Ensembl Genomic Features' step corresponding to the 'Exons' category to the zm_exons directory:

     mkdir zm_exons
     mv *exon* zm_exons/

-The sequences were concentrated in a unique file ok_exons.fasta with the following commands:

-    fasta_cat.py -c -d ok_exons.fasta

 ### 5' UTRs database.